bguerout/dashrun/README.md

 You are free to use any library to create a dashboard.

-You should use [blessed-contrib](https://www.npmjs.com/package/blessed-contrib) because dashrun comes with a thin layer over it to ease dashboard construction.
+[blessed-contrib](https://www.npmjs.com/package/blessed-contrib) is a good choice and dashrun comes with a thin layer over it to ease dashboard construction.

 ```js